 1/2 teaspoon ground cardamom

 For the mithai dough, all ingredients are mixed.
 The dough should be nice and soft, but not sticky, so add yoghurt and coconut milk slowly and gradually.

 Knead the yeast dough vigorously for 15 minutes and then put it in a warm place to let it rise until it has approximately doubled in size.
 Then form three balls from the dough and roll them out into slices about 1/2 centimetre thick on a base dusted with a little flour.

 Cut them with a knife into strips, which in turn are divided into small diamonds.
 The raw Mithai pieces are then fried in hot oil until they have a golden brown colour on both sides.

-For the icing, put water, sugar and cardamom in a large pan and heat the mixture while stirring.
+For the icing, put water, sugar and cardamon in a large pan and heat the mixture while stirring.
 When a kind of thin syrup has formed (do not caramelise), put the mithai in the hot pan and turn them until they are covered with white icing.

 Take them out, cool them down and the yeast pieces are ready to eat!